 Other risks include potential overlap of concessions licensed to different companies by different States; legal action by neighbouring States seeking the termination of exploration and/or exploitation activities pending a final settlement of the dispute; a moratorium imposed by the Host State; physical disruption of the petroleum activities by other neighbouring States; claims for compensation against the offshore investor for the extraction of resources under the licence of one State when, eventually, a block is determined to belong to another State; and even retaliatory acts against the investor by States opposing the exploration activities.

 In view of these risks, offshore investors should be aware of how international law can protect their rights towards both the Host State and other States with competing maritime claims.
-This virtual seminar will provide an opportunity to discuss some of these issues.
-Our experienced panellists will be:
+This virtual seminar provided an opportunity to discuss some of these issues.

 Rose Rameau, Partner at RAMEAU LAW FIRM, a boutique international law firm based in Washington, D.C.
 Ms Rameau is a recipient of the 2020 ABA Mayre Rasmussen Award for the Advancement of Women in International Law.
 A former Fulbright Scholar and Law Professor in international arbitration, she is licensed to practise law in France, the Republic of Ghana and the United States.
 Ms Rameau sits as sole arbitrator and has been appointed by States in investor-State disputes.
 She is an ICC Court Member and a member of the ICC Commission Task Force “Addressing Issues of Corruption in International Arbitration”.